BMC Discovery 11.3

 The following table displays the version history of BMC Discovery 11.3: These Release Notes detail the following information: Additional permissions required on XML and CSV APIs or updating group permissions to include the api/access permission Updated SSH server The SSH server installed on BMC Discovery appliances 10.2 and later has been modified.
 This modification removes some weak ciphers and HMAC algorithms (and non-FIPS approved) from the list of allowed connections.
 Therefore, some older versions of ssh clients might be unable to connect.
 The following client versions (or later) have been tested and are known to work: BMC Atrium Discovery OS and application software have been tested and found to be free from susceptibility to date/time issues which may occur as the result of the additional day in a leap year.

-You can only upgrade to version 11.3 from version 10.1 and later.
+You can only upgrade to version 11.3 patch 1 from version 10.1 and later.
 See Upgrading for information on supported upgrade versions.

 The following table displays the version history of BMC Discovery 11.3: